OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/authenticate-users-with-oauth.md

 This code follows a [fairly standard pattern](https://reactjs.org/docs/forms.html) for defining a form component, and uses components from the Material UI library for styling.
 The most interesting parts here are:

-- The entire component is wrapped with `withDrupalOauthConsumer` which gives us `this.props.drupalOauthClient` , and `this.props.updateAuthenticatedUserState` from the DrupalOauthContext provider we initialized in *layout.js*.
+- The entire component is wrapped with `withDrupalOauthConsumer` which gives us `this.props.drupalOauthClient`, and `this.props.updateAuthenticatedUserState` from the DrupalOauthContext provider we initialized in *layout.js*.
 - In the `handleSubmit()` method we use `this.props.drupalOauthClient.handleLogin(username, password, scope)` which handles the heavy lifting required to make a request to the Drupal OAuth server attempting to exchange a username and password for an authorization token.
-If that request succeeds it stores the token in local storage for later use.
+If that request succeeds, it stores the token in local storage for later use.
 We then call `this.props.updateAuthenticatedUserState(true)` which updates the state variable in the DrupalOauthContext provider.
-That update will bubble out to any other component using the context provider and trigger a re-render in those components so our application will update almost instantly to reflect that a user is now logged in.
+That update will bubble out to any other component using the context provider and trigger a re-render in those components, so our application will update almost instantly to reflect that a user is now logged in.

 ## Define a logout link